3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;C                           C7
 &nbsp;Baby take off your dress... yes yes yes
 &nbsp;C                        C/E
-&nbsp;You can leave your hat on
+&nbsp;You Can Leave Your Hat On
 &nbsp;        F7                G7
-&nbsp;You can leave your hat on
+&nbsp;You Can Leave Your Hat On
 &nbsp;                          C
-&nbsp;You can leave your hat on
+&nbsp;You Can Leave Your Hat On
 &nbsp;C            C7
 &nbsp;Go on over there
 &nbsp;Turn on the light